msokhi99/math3140/README.md

-Assignment solutions and final project for MATH 3140 (Mathematical Computing).
+Assignment solutions and final projects for various undergrad courses.